 - Pharmaceutical Grade - guaranteed purity, potency, stability, solubility, structure, bioavailability, and bioactivity

-- Verified free of corn, egg, gluten, milk, peanut, shellfish, and soy allergens by an independent, third-party lab
+- Verified free of corn, egg, gluten, milk, peanut, shellfish, and soy allergens by an independent lab

 - Verified free of GMOs by the Non-GMO Project™ Product Verification Program

-- 175 mg per vegetarian capsule / 90 capsules per bottle
+- 175 mg per veggie capsule / 90 capsules per bottle

 - Manufactured to stringent cGMP standards